Top Ways to Care for Your Restless Legs & Alleviate Pain

 Though not always the case, sometimes the pain associated with restless legs syndrome can be a result of low levels of iron in your system.
 By adding iron supplements to your vitamin regimen, or getting your iron intravenously, you may see some of your symptoms alleviate.

 Though it may seem counterintuitive to work out when your legs are bothering you, RLS is a health issue where exercising will actually benefit you.
 According to a study done with 28 participants over a 12-week trial period, exercising three days a week “had a significant improvement in symptoms” for restless legs syndrome.

 Additionally, exercising can help improve sleep, which, when suffering from restless legs syndrome, can be a major help.
 As mentioned above, sleep can be a difficult task when dealing with the symptoms of RLS.

 However, there is a fine line between the right amount of exercise and too much exercise when you’ve got RLS.
 Don’t push yourself too hard, or else you may find your legs hurting even more.

+Yoga is recognized as a great form of movement to help with flexibility, stress, anxiety, balance, stretching, and now, restless legs syndrome.
 A study done showed that participants who practiced yoga on a regular basis for 8 weeks found that some of the symptoms associated with RLS were alleviated.
-These symptoms include: poor sleep, stress, high blood pressure, and more.
+These symptoms include poor sleep, stress, high blood pressure, and more.